Abieskawa/answer-sheet-studio/README.md

 ## Troubleshooting

-- **pip install failed** – Check the launcher log; ensure network access and Python 3.10+.
-On macOS, NumPy wheels require arm64 (or install x86 brew Python).
+- **pip install failed** – Check the launcher log; ensure network access and Python 3.10–3.13.
+If you’re on Python 3.14, install Python 3.13 and re-run.
 - **Port already in use / permission denied** – The launcher checks port availability.
 If macOS firewall blocks Python, allow incoming connections in System Settings → Network → Firewall.
 - **Server not opening** – Use the launcher log to identify crashes; you can also run `python run_app.py` inside `.venv` manually for debugging.